apache/openwhisk/tools/vagrant/README.md

 The IP address of the virtual machine accessible from outside is `192.168.33.13`.
 If you start another Vagrant VM take into account that the IP address will conflict, use `vagrant suspend` before starting another VM with the same IP address.

-After the Vagrant VM is done deploying OpenWhisk, the `wsk` CLI will be available under `<openwhisk>/bin` We currently have two types for the `wsk` CLI, Python and Go.

-The Python CLI is available in `../../bin/wsk`.
-For the Python CLI you can configure autocomplete by adding `eval "$(register-python-argcomplete wsk)"` in your `~/.bash_profile` or `~/.profile`

-The Go CLI is available in `../../bin/go-cli` there are multiple binaries base on OS and Architecture (i.e. `../../bin/go-cli/mac/amd64/wsk`).
+The CLI is available in `../../bin/go-cli` there are multiple binaries base on OS and Architecture (i.e. `../../bin/go-cli/mac/amd64/wsk`).
-When using the Go CLI, use the argument `-i` to be able to connect insecurely to OpenWhisk for development purpose only.
+When using the CLI, use the argument `-i` to be able to connect insecurely to OpenWhisk for development purpose only.

 Call the binary directly or setup your environment variable PATH to include the location of the binary that corresponds to your environment.